 The plan looks towards 2050 and addresses the challenges and opportunities the G21 region will face in the areas of environment, settlement, land use, community strength and the economy.

 G21's Pillar groups are at the heart of G21.
 There are eight Pillar groups based on the region’s key priorities: Arts & Culture, Economic Development, Education & Training, Environment, Health & Wellbeing, Planning & Services, Sport & Recreation and Transport.

 Pillars are made up of key decision makers and experts within the Pillar categories, who meet on a regular basis and work towards implementing ‘The G21 Geelong Region Plan’.

 G21 also has several working groups and taskforces to address key issues confronting our region.
-Examples include G21 National Broadband Network (NBN) Taskforce, Disadvantage Taskforce, G21 Regional Growth Plan Project Steering Group, the Bicycle Infrastructure Group and the G21 Climate Change Taskforce.
-These groups include Pillar and non-Pillar members.
+Examples have included the G21 Addressing Disadvantage Taskforce, G21 Regional Growth Plan Project Steering Group, the Bicycle Infrastructure Group and the G21 Climate Change Taskforce.
+These groups usually include Pillar and non-Pillar members.

 G21 Pillar Projects & Priority Projects

 Pillar Groups identify projects that will benefit the G21 region and implement ‘The G21 Geelong Region Plan’.